Springbank (distillery)

 Springbank is a family-owned single malt whisky distillery on the Kintyre peninsula in western Scotland.
 It is owned by J & A Mitchell & Company, which also owns the Glengyle distillery, the oldest independent bottler, William Cadenheads, and several blended scotch labels.

-Licensed in 1828, Springbank is one of the last surviving producers of single malt whiskies in Campbeltown, an area that once had over thirty active distilleries.
+Licensed in 1828, Springbank is one of the last surviving producers of single malt whiskies in Campbeltown, an area that once had more than thirty active distilleries.
 The distillery produces three types of peated and unpeated malt whisky that it bottles under three distinct brands.
 The majority of its distillate is bottled as a single malt, with a small percentage sold to larger blenders or ending up in one of J&A Mitchell's own blended scotch labels, such as Campbeltown Loch.

 History

 Springbank was established by the Reid Brothers in 1828.
 The Reid Brothers sold the distillery in 1837 to John and William Mitchell.
 Later, the son of John Mitchell joined the business, which became J&A Mitchell.

 The partnership of John and William Mitchell was dissolved in 1872, when John Mitchell bought the distillery for £5,055, and William Mitchell built the Glengyle distillery.

 In December 1883 a storm hit Campbeltown which resulted in the collapse of the distillery chimneys.
 Further damage occurred during a storm in 1904, when part of the tun room roof was torn off.

 After shutting down temporarily in 1926 due to the effects of the Prohibition in the United States, the distillery began operating again in 1936.

 The distillery closed down in 1979 due to the poor state of the UK economy, and reopened in 1989.
 In 1993, it was revealed that Springbank was the supplier of miniature whisky bottles that were being sold at Balmoral Castle.

 The company distilled its Hazelburn brand for the first time in 1997.